COACH BOBBY FIORITTO

 While the nutrition field can become extremely complex, I try to keep my nutritional philosophy simple and easy to follow.

-It consists of a couple components:
+It consists of a couple of components:

 Eat a natural diet - What this means is to cut out all the processed man-made junk that exists today.
 One great quote that I heard and often times tell individuals is to "eat like a caveman".
-If a caveman could't eat it in his time, then you shouldn't eat it either.
+If a caveman couldn't eat it in his time, then you shouldn't eat it either.
 Eat foods that are natural and that the human physiology can handle.
 An individual can see a tremendous improvement in health as well as body composition when they eliminate these toxic processed foods.

 Employ nutrient timing - What this means is to consume certain foods at certain times during the day.
 There are certain times during the day where your body will better partition/handle certain nutrients/foods.
-Because of this it is important to consume those certain foods at the right times as they will help improve body composition, improve athletic performance, improve recovery from training, as well as improve overall health.
+Because of this, it is important to consume those certain foods at the right time as they will help improve body composition, improve athletic performance, improve recovery from training, as well as improve overall health.